-Turnouts proposed to be surfaced within ADOT right of way in conjunction with a construction project will require the property owner to obtain a "Permit to Use State Highway Right of Way" from District prior to construction of the project.
-Turnouts without signed permits will not be paved by ADOT.
+Turnouts proposed to be surfaced within ADOT right-of-way in conjunction with a construction project will require the property owner to obtain a "Permit to Use State Highway Right-of-Way" from the District prior to construction of the project, preferably before the Stage III design submittal.
+The District will provide a list of permitted turnouts to the designer.
+Turnouts without approved permits will not be paved by ADOT.